serokell/foundry/README.md

-# Godsmen Foundry
+# Foundry

-Godsmen Foundry is a Morte IDE based on Source.
+Foundry is a Morte IDE based on Source.

 Implementation status: